uchicago-cs/chiwebsite/chirc/assignment3.rst

 messages may be relayed to multiple users, sometimes across multiple channels.

-The parts of this project are presented in suggested order of implementation.
+The parts of this assignment are presented in suggested order of implementation.
 Nonetheless, once you’ve implemented channels (``JOIN``, ``PART``, and sending messages to channels), implementing modes and the remaining messages are all fairly independent of each other.

 ``JOIN``
 --------

-**Points: 15 points**

 Implement the ``JOIN`` command, as described in `[RFC2812 §3.2.1] <http://tools.ietf.org/html/rfc2812#section-3.2.1>`__, with the following exceptions: